ibm-cloud-docs/bare-metal/intel-trusted-execution-technology-txt.md

 ## How it works

 Intel TXT provides hardware monitoring and security controls that help assure businesses that a workload that is deployed on or migrated to the {{site.data.keyword.cloud_notm}} infrastructure is running on trusted hardware in a known location. {{site.data.keyword.cloud_notm}} supports Intel TXT on a range of {{site.data.keyword.baremetal_short}}.
-See http://www.softlayer.com/intel-txt for a complete list.
+See [Intel Trusted Execution Technology](https://www.ibm.com/cloud/bare-metal-servers/intel-txt) for a complete list.

 Intel TXT analyzes and measures the components of a computing system from the operating system or hypervisor to the computing system’s boot firmware and hardware.
 The analysis includes the system’s basic input/output system (BIOS), master boot record (MBR), and boot loader.
 The measurements are compared to a standard baseline to determine if the system is trusted or untrusted.
 System software and local or remote management software can use the trust decision to permit or deny a workload from running on that a computing system.
 Since Intel TXT performs the analysis and measuring during boot up, the added security doesn’t add any performance overhead to applications.